EffectOrientedProgramming/book/Chapters/03_Functional_Programming.md

 3) Nested Functions become much more clear, and the flow of information between functions is easier to follow.

-4)FP supports lazy evaluation such as Lazy Lists and Lazy Maps.
+4)FP supports lazy evaluation, which can avoid unnecessary work.